Mindanao pygmy babbler

 The Mindanao pygmy babbler (Dasycrotapha plateni) is a bird species endemic to the Philippines.
-It had been placed in the family Timaliidae, but it is a close relative of the white-eyes, however, and many taxonomists now place it in the family Zosteropidae..
+It had been placed in the family Timaliidae, but it is a close relative of the white-eyes, however, and many taxonomists now place it in the family Zosteropidae.

 Its natural habitats are tropical moist lowland forests and tropical moist montane forests up to 1,100 meters above sea level.
 It is often seen in mixed flocks with other forest birds.
 It has been classified by the IUCN as Near-threatened due to habitat loss.

 Description and taxonomy

-EBird describes it as "A small bird of lowland and foothill forest and more open wooded areas on Mindanao.
-Reddish-brown on the upperparts and chest with a blackish face.
-Has fine white streaking on the head, back, and chest, a whitish belly, a pale yellow eye, and a thin black bill.
-Often joins mixed-species flocks and sometimes hangs upside down while feeding.
-Somewhat similar to Brown Tit-Babbler, but smaller, with a dark throat and chest streaked white.
-Voice consists of jumbled twittering.

 The scientific name commemorates the German zoologist Carl Constantin Platen.

 The Visayan pygmy babbler was formerly included here as a subspecies, but is usually recognized as a distinct species S. pygmaea today.
 Together, they were simply called "pygmy babbler".
 The Mindanao species is differentiated by having a strong reddish brown versus the Visayan's smoky brown plummage.

 Behaviour and ecology

 It feeds on small insects and small fruits.
 Often found in pairs or mixed species flocks that include other birds such as Mindanao blue fantail, Yellow-bellied whistler, Brown tit-babbler, Celestial monarch, Short-crested monarch, Rusty-crowned babbler.
 Forages fairly 3-6 meters from the forest floor, occasionally seen in the lower canopy.

 Birds found in breeding condition with enlarged gonads in March and May which is in line with the general breeding season of Philippine forest birds.
 Their nests is reported to include fluffy seed matter.
 Otherwise, basically nothing is known about this bird.